JanCarlosBTC/Digital-Desk/README.md

 1. **Application Logs:**
    - Check the Replit workflow logs for backend errors
    - Use the browser console for frontend errors
+   - Review structured logs in Pino format with proper context

 2. **API Testing:**
    - Test API endpoints using the browser's network tab
    - Use properly structured API requests with error handling
+   - Check request and response logs with status codes

 3. **Database Issues:**
+   - Use the database helper script for diagnostics: `./scripts/run.sh db diagnose`
+   - Reset database when needed: `./scripts/run.sh db reset`
    - Use the provided SQL execution tool for database inspection
    - Check Prisma Client errors for detailed database error information

+4. **Utility Scripts:**
+   - See [SCRIPTS.md](./SCRIPTS.md) for all available utility scripts
+   - Use centralized script runner: `./scripts/run.sh <script-name>`

 ### Subscription Testing